 It’s not very often you can say a book changed your life.
 But that’s just what happened to me when I read How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye written by Sam Dogen of Financial Samurai.
 It changed my life for the better, forever.
 It was a very profitable use of my time, and has returned at least 1,500 times more than the cost.

-The book is now in its 4th edition, newly revised for 2020, and has a lot of great new content and resources.
-With tens of millions of people unemployed due to the forced lockdowns due to the coronavirus pandemic, it’s more important than ever to learn about severance negotiations.
+The book is newly revised and has a lot of great new content and resources.
+As much as the pandemic has changed the workforce and how companies operate, it’s now more important than ever to learn about severance negotiations.

 When it was time for me to get promoted in early 2014 at a job I’d been working at for about nine years, I was passed over for two male colleagues.
 One guy slacked off 80-90% of the time and the other guy always talked about how unsatisfied he was at the firm.
 Both of them were slightly older than me, but we had the same amount of experience.
 I had been at the firm for nine years and was finally pissed off enough to do something about my situation.

-After getting rejected for that promotion, I wasn’t willing to stay late and deal with PITA clients any more.
+After getting rejected for that promotion, I wasn’t willing to always go above and beyond or deal with PITA clients any more.
 Reading How To Engineer Your Layoff gave me the motivation and confidence to take matters into my own hands.

 How To Engineer Your Layoff Severance Plan

-Here are the key steps from How To Engineer Your Layoff that helped me negotiate a great severance.
+Here are some key steps from How To Engineer Your Layoff that helped me negotiate a great severance.
+The steps I was able to take dramatically changed the path of my career and ultimately improved my lifestyle.

 The book taught me what my true worth was at my job.
 I calculated how much money my employer believed I was worth.
 Then I calculated roughly how much productivity and revenue my employer would lose if I left.